minth1468/music-theory-101/README.md

 ![image-20240319222738266](https://github.com/minth1468/music-theory-101/blob/main/assets/image-20240319222738266.png?raw=true)

-- The #2 is called the blue note, and is usually performed lower than standard pitch.
+- The #2 is called the blue note and is usually performed lower than the standard pitch.
-- Major blues scale is less used in morden context and is most often used in ragtime and blues music.
+- Major blues scale is less used in the modern context and is most often used in ragtime and blues music.

 # 3. Triads and Tonal Musical Analysis (Part I)